christiane-bacani/christiane-bacani/README.md

 # Hi, I'm Christiane 👋
 **Data Engineer and Data Analyst · Philippines 🇵🇭**

 I design and build data pipelines that can extract, transform, and load data from whatever data sources that I found interesting.
-Lately I'm expanding into data analytics, working toward a role where I can cover the full stack from raw ingestion to business insight with expertise in Data Engineering and soon Data Visualization using Power BI.
+Lately I'm expanding into data analytics, working toward a role where I can cover the full stack data lifecycle from raw ingestion to business insight with expertise in **Data Engineering using Python and SQL** and soon **Data Visualization using Power BI**.

 ---